zhongwm/cable/README.md

 ## P.S.

-This project is greatly inspired by a famous python project [ansible](https://ansible.com), which is a popular devops tool.
+This project is greatly inspired by a famous python project [ansible](https://ansible.com), which is a very famous project in devops.
 This project strives to join the functional world and the devops world in the field of remote host related tasks.